Daily Newsletters

 What testers say: “These are the most comfortable shoes… period!
 I suffer from fibromyalgia and have to wear extremely lightweight diabetic socks.
 Their shoes are lightweight and provide adequate support (with the proper ortho insert).
 I wear these shoes every day and I have owned nine pairs.
 They made several improvements, but the best is the slip-proof tongue.”

-“The Brooks Adrenaline GTS 23 is a certified PDAC A5500 Diabetic shoe and has been granted the APMA Seal of Acceptance, which recognizes these shoes as significantly beneficial to the maintenance of good foot health, especially for people with diabetes,” Dr. Cunha says.
-These sneakers are ideal for people with diabetes because they provide superior heel stability and soft cushioned arch support to prevent overpronation, or the inward rolling of the feet.
-When your feet overpronate, pressure accumulates underneath your metatarsals, or the long bones in your feet.
+These comfortable sneakers for women and men have a wide toe box to reduce the constriction of blood vessels and help promote circulation in the feet.
+What’s more, they’re practically tailor-made for folks with diabetes because they provide superior heel stability and soft cushioned arch support to prevent overpronation, or the inward rolling of the feet.
+When your feet overpronate, pressure accumulates underneath your metatarsals (the long bones in your feet).
 Over time, this can lead to painful calluses that may ulcerate and cause infections, according to Dr. Cunha.
-What’s more, these comfortable sneakers for women and men have a wide toe box to reduce the constriction of blood vessels and help promote circulation in the feet.

 What testers say: “These shoes are so comfortable.
-This Adrenaline style is all I’ve worn for the last 3 years.
-I’m a hairstylist so I wear these every day at work.
+This Adrenaline style is all I’ve worn for the last three years.
+I’m a hairstylist, so I wear these every day at work.
 I’m diabetic also and need the support.”

 Hoka Clifton 9 Sneakers